sinsiya/todoList-python/README.md

 # 📝 Django To-Do List API

-A simple and RESTful API built with **Django** and **Django REST Framework** for managing To-Do tasks.
-This project provides CRUD functionality to create, retrieve, update, and delete to-do items.
+A simple and RESTful API built with **Django** and **Django REST Framework** for managing To-Do List.
+This project was developed as part of a machine test for Aifer Education Pvt Ltd.

 ---